 The only exceptions to sharing information about a student in counseling are those rare times when it is clear that a person’s life is in danger, when a child appears to be in danger of being harmed, or when the information is required by a court of law (i.e., subpoenaed) within the United States.
 We encourage students to discuss any concerns they have about confidentiality with their counselor.

 When you’re in a crisis or dealing with stress, you may find it helpful to talk with a trained counselor.
-Every semester, students come to Counseling Services to get help with a variety of concerns, including:
+Students come to Counseling Services to get help with a variety of concerns, including:

-Counseling Services offers counseling for groups and individuals — including emergency counseling and someone to talk to 24/7.
+Counseling Services offers counseling for groups and individuals, including emergency consultations.

 Are you having problems with your relationship?
 We can help.
-Couples counseling works toward alleviating the strains in a close relationship.
-Non-student spouses or partners of currently registered UB students may receive services only when they are seen jointly with the student.
+Couples counseling works toward easing the tension and strains that can occur in a close relationship.
+Couples counseling services are only available to couples composed of two students who are both currently registered at UB.

-The following languages are spoken by counselors: Bulgarian, Mandarin Chinese and Italian.
+The following languages are spoken by counselors: Mandarin Chinese, Cantonese, Korean, Spanish and Bulgarian.

-Same-day emergency consultations are available throughout the day at the North campus office.
+If you are experiencing a mental health emergency or are concerned about someone, please call our office at 716-645-2720.
 If you are worried about yourself, a family member, roommate or friend, we encourage you to contact us as soon as possible.
-A counselor is available to meet with students in crisis when not being seen immediately could lead to serious consequences.
+A counselor is available to talk with students in crisis when not being seen immediately could lead to serious consequences.
+We provide emergency consultations for:

 If you require mental health services that are beyond what Counseling Services can provide, we will often make referrals to community resources.
-Some of the issues that are commonly addressed through referral to community providers include:
+You may be referred to a community provider if there is:

 University at Buffalo